gsoft-inc/wl-squide/docs/reference/routing/useIsRouteMatchProtected.md

 A `boolean` value indicating whether or not the matching route is `protected`.
 If `throwWhenThereIsNoMatch` is enabled and no route match the given location, an `Error` is thrown.

+If `throwWhenThereIsNoMatch` is disabled and there's no route matching `locationArg`, `true` is returned.

 ## Usage

 ### Using `useLocation`